RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

      or FA number followed by the digital media ID.
    | *Example: 2012\_077\_DM0000000001 or FA012\_DM0000000759*

-4. \ If the disk is Windows formatted, select **MFM Sector Image** from the drop down menu.
-Click start.
+4. \ Choose the appropriate image format from the drop down menu.

+	If the disk format is unknown, but is a 3.5” floppy, first try “MFM Sector Image.”
+“FM sector image” and “MFM sector image” support basically any normal disk used for systems that contain a generic FM or MFM FDC.

+	For 3.5” disks, if MFM or FM does not work, try FM Sector Information, CBM DOS sector image, AmigaDOS sector image, Amiga DiskSpare sector image, Apple DOS 400k/800k sector image, or CBM DOS extended sector image.

 5. | KryoFlux is separated into three sub-windows.
 The upper left window contains the track gird.
 Each blog of the grid represents a track